gitter-badger/ecs/README.md

 > Tested on unity 2018.1 (not dependent on it) and contains assembly definition for compiling to separate assembly file for performance reason.

+> **Important!** Dont forget to use `DEBUG` builds for development and `RELEASE` builds in production: all internal error checks / exception throwing works only in `DEBUG` builds and eleminated for performance reasons in `RELEASE`.

 # Main parts of ecs

 ## Component